Japanese Beetles

 japanese_beetle_damage

-Control of grubs should be with a granular insecticide or milky spore treatment.
-Control of adults should be with a contact or systemic spray.
-Make sure you follow the directions on the product you buy from your supply store and it is indeed to be used for Japanese beetle control.
-Japanese beetle traps containing floral and sex attractant lures that attract adult beetles are used as a monitoring tool.
-Traps have been misused by the public who mistakenly believe they control beetles, while in fact; beetles have been shown to often land and feed on plants close to the traps.
+Control of grubs should be done with a granular insecticide or milky spore treatment.
+Adult control should be done with a contact or systemic spray.
+Make sure you follow the directions on the product you buy from your supply store, and it is indeed to be used for Japanese beetle control.
+Japanese beetle traps containing floral and sex-attractant lures that attract adult beetles are used as monitoring tools.
+Traps have been misused by the public, who mistakenly believe they control beetles, while in fact, beetles have been shown to land often and feed on plants close to the traps.
 (Potter, D. 1998).

 Photo of Japanese Beetle